Facebook logo

 Do you need to get a dental crown in Orlando?
 If you have a damaged or decayed tooth, the restoration can help restore your oral health while simultaneously improving your appearance.
 Although Dr. Russo may have already explained the benefits of a dental crown, it’s completely normal to still have a few questions in mind.
 Below, you can review our answers to some of the most common questions we get from patients about this restorative treatment.
 If you don’t see what you’re looking for, feel free to give our friendly team a call today!

-Most patients can expect their dental crown to last anywhere between five and 15 years.
+Most patients can expect their dental crowns to last anywhere between five and 15 years.
 Of course, the exact lifespan can vary depending on several factors (i.e., material, oral hygiene, lifestyle).
 Metal crowns typically last longer than metal-free ones, although the difference is often negligible.
 It’s also worth noting that crowns placed on front teeth may last longer than those on molars because they’re not subjected to as much wear and tear from chewing.
 To ensure your crowned tooth lasts as long as possible, you should take practice good oral hygiene and visit Dr. Russo every six months.

 While a dental crown itself can’t develop cavities, the underlying tooth is still at risk.
-If you fail to practice good oral hygiene, bacteria and plaque can accumulate around the gum line where the tooth meets the crown.
+If you fail to practice good oral hygiene, bacteria, and plaque can accumulate around the gum line where the tooth meets the crown.
 You can easily lower your risk of cavities by brushing twice a day, flossing daily, and rinsing every day with an ADA-approved mouthwash.
 It’s also incredibly important to visit Dr. Russo regularly and maintain a healthy diet.

 Not necessarily, but you should still contact your dentist and schedule an appointment within a few days.
 If the underlying tooth has sharp edges, it could harm your soft oral tissues.
 In that case, you may be seen much sooner to keep your mouth safe.
 Until your appointment, you can use orthodontic wax or a piece of sugar-free gum to cover the jagged edges.
 Make sure you bring the crown with you to your appointment as there’s a chance Dr. Russo may be able to simply bond it to your tooth again.